Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 ### Trim Unconnected Track Ends
 If checked, any unconnected track ends will be trimmed to be perpendicular with the respective end of the _First Track_.

+##Known Issues
+### Rounding errors with tracks that aren't at 90/45 angles
+Sometimes, particularly when distributing tracks that are not routed at 90° or 45° angles, rounding errors can occur due to precision of double data type and Altium TCoord unit resolution.
+Errors up to 0.002mil have been observed.

 ## Change log
 2022-11-02 by Ryan Rutledge : Added support for up to 8 user presets for by-value inputs; remembers last-used by-value input